ISO Requirements for Training: What Your Organization Must Know to Stay Compliant

 Excessive documentation

-What is required is that people are competent and that you can prove it.
+What is required is that personnel are competent — and that the organization can prove it.

 Building an ISO-Compliant Training Program